 Frederic Cavan Blyth had died very suddenly in August 1904.
 In the years after, the health of Eliza Blyth began to deteriorate.
 It’s likely that Mary Agatha cared for her at first but by 1911 she needed professional and perhaps constant attention, and her children had installed her in a house in Westcliff-on-Sea, with a full-time nurse-companion, who filled in the census form as head of the household, and described Eliza as her “patient”.
 Mary Agatha had gone to live with William and Norah at Silk Willoughby.
 On census day 1911, Lilian and Wilfred were once again in the flat at 21 Chelverton Road.
 I think Wilfred had been promoted (or perhaps he was exaggerating a little - his family did have a track record of that, after all): he described himself as “private secretary to peer”: no mention this time of being an assistant.
 Their son John was now five and at school, and Lilian was working on the Blyth family history that was published in 1912.
 Between 1911 and 1914 Eliza Blyth was moved either to live with Lilian and Wilfred or near them; her death was registered in Wandsworth in 1914.

-I’ve made it fairly clear, I hope, that Lilian was the daughter of a Church of England vicar.
-I also assume Ferdinand Praeger to have been brought up as a Protestant and to have remained one.
+I’ve made it fairly clear, I hope, that Lilian was the daughter of a Church of England vicar; and that Wilfred’s religious background was possibly Jewish, though not overtly.
 However, Lilian and Wilfred sent their son to the co-ed Roman Catholic school Stonyhurst College, in Lancashire.
 The choice of Stonyhurst College is one of two pieces of evidence I have that Lilian at least had became a Roman Catholic convert; several Golden Dawn members did so, though not (I think) while they were still active in the GD.
 The second piece of evidence for Lilian’s conversion is the church where her funeral took place.

 Although the wikipedia page on Ham House describes the 9th Earl of Dysart as “eccentric and difficult”, Wilfred Praeger was still working as his private secretary in the 1930s.
 The first world war had not interrupted this because by 1916 Wilfred was too old to be called up; but he did join the London volunteer militia.
 By the 1930s, as a senior and long-serving member of the Earl’s staff, Wilfred and Lilian had a status with the Tollemaches which was more than just employee and employee’s wife - occasionally they got invited to family marriages.
 The Earl had a flair for investment, he’d made a great deal of money that way.
 In 1934 Wilfred had acted for him in the negotiations when he had bought some bearer certificates from Howie Gold Mines (which in due course caused his heirs a great deal of trouble).
 In November of that year, Wilfred represented him at Howie Gold Mines’ AGM.
 Perhaps taking the Earl’s advice, Wilfred also invested some money on his own account.
 He bought shares in the British Empire Academy Club Limited, of 19 Dover Street, and as one of its directors, suffered all the embarrassment of being charged with selling alcohol without a licence and after hours, when the Club’s ballroom in New Burlington Galleries was raided twice by the police.
 All the directors, and the Club’s secretary, had to appear before the magistrates at Marlborough Street Police Court in May 1931; I wish I knew what happened afterwards but I can’t find any coverage of a trial.
 Perhaps they all just admitted they were guilty - though they probably hadn’t been in the ballroom on the nights in question - paid the fines and hoped that was the end of it.